Miami Showband killings: Explosion

 At least four of the gunmen were soldiers from the UDR.
 Dillon suggests in The Dirty War that at least five serving UDR soldiers were present at the checkpoint.
 All of the gunmen were members of the Mid-Ulster UVF and had been lying in wait to ambush the band, having set up the checkpoint just minutes before.
 Out of sight of the band members, two of the gunmen placed a ten-pound (4.5 kg) time bomb that was inside a briefcase under the driver's seat of the minibus.

 The UVF's plan was that the bomb would explode once the minibus had reached Newry, killing all on board.
 However, Dillon alleges that the bomb was meant to go off in the Irish Republic, suggesting that had all gone according to plan, the loyalists would have been able to clandestinely bomb the Republic, yet claim that the band were republican bomb-smugglers carrying explosives on behalf of the IRA.
-They had hoped to embarrass Irish government, as well as to draw attention to its level of control of the border.
+They had hoped to embarrass the Irish government, as well as to draw attention to its level of control of the border.
 This might have resulted in Irish authorities enforcing tighter controls over the border, thus restricting IRA operations.
 Dillon opined that another reason the UVF decided to target the band was because Irish nationalists held them in high regard; to attack the band was to strike the nationalists indirectly.

 McAlea and Travers heard two of the gunmen rummaging in the back of the minibus, where they both kept their respective instruments.
 Concerned they might be damaged, McAlea first approached them and asked if he could remove his saxophone.
 When they agreed he placed it on the ground, opened its case and then went back into line; however, this time he stood first in the line-up closest to the minibus when previously he had been third.
 Travers also approached the gunmen and told them to be careful with his guitar.
 Asked whether he had anything valuable inside the case, Travers replied in the negative.
 The gunman turned him round, punched him hard in the back and pushed him on the shoulder back into the line-up.
 Meanwhile, two other gunmen at the front of the minibus were placing the briefcase containing the bomb under the driver's seat.

 When the device was tilted on its side, clumsy soldering on the clock used as a timer caused the bomb to explode prematurely, blowing the minibus apart and killing UVF men Harris Boyle (aged 22, a telephone wireman from Portadown) and Wesley Somerville (aged 34, a textile worker from Moygashel) instantly.
 Hurled in opposite directions, they were both decapitated and their bodies blown apart.
 What little that remained intact of their bodies was burnt beyond recognition; one of the limbless torsos was completely charred.